Mass Write

 Note: Mass write is a portfolio-level module.
 You access it from the portfolio view before selecting a building.

-This capability is particularly useful for various tasks, such as:
+This capability is particularly useful for a range of operational tasks, including:

-• Release the overrides so the devices will follow the schedule and turn off during the night to save energy.
+• Releasing overrides so devices return to schedule and shut down during nighttime to save energy

-• Adjusting temperature setpoints seasonally to maintain optimal climate control.
+• Seasonal temperature adjustments to maintain optimal climate control

-• Conducting scheduled maintenance by temporarily disabling specific devices or systems.
+• Scheduled maintenance, including temporarily disabling specific devices or systems

-• Optimizing building performance by making bulk adjustments based on occupancy patterns and usage data.
+• Building performance optimization, through bulk changes based on occupancy patterns and usage data

 Comparison to Single Point Control

-• Reduces the time required to implement changes.
+• Reduces the time required to apply changes

 How to enable access